MLB Network: Postseason

-When MLB expanded the playoffs in 2012 and created the Wild Card Round, TBS won the broadcast rights for both games, and in exchange, two Division Series games shifted to MLB Network, the first postseason games in their history.
+When MLB expanded the playoffs in 2012 and created the wild-card round, TBS won the broadcast rights for both games, and in exchange, two Division Series games shifted to MLB Network, the first postseason games in their history.
 The first telecast took place on October 7 and featured the Detroit Tigers hosting the Oakland Athletics at Comerica Park in Detroit for game two of the 2012 ALDS.
 Matt Vasgersian called the game alongside analyst Jim Kaat.
 The second telecast took place on October 10 and featured the Washington Nationals hosting the St. Louis Cardinals at Nationals Park in Washington, D.C., for game three of the 2012 NLDS; this was the Nationals' first home postseason game since moving to Washington at the start of the 2005 season.
 Bob Costas provided the play-by-play commentary alongside analyst Jim Kaat.

-Starting in 2014, as part of FOX's new eight year rights agreement, MLB Network would air two Division Series games from the league assigned to FOX for each postseason.
+Starting in 2014, as part of Fox's new eight year rights agreement, MLB Network would air two Division Series games from the league assigned to Fox for each postseason.

 This arrangement was originally announced as continuing with a new rights deal in 2022.
-However, in September 2022, it was announced that Spanish-language broadcasts of the ALDS and ALCS would instead air on MLB Network.

-International

-International live-game coverage self-produced by MLB Network includes the World Baseball Classic and the Caribbean Series.
-The 2014 Sydney Cricket Ground opening series from Sydney between the Dodgers and Diamondbacks was a co-production between MLB Network and ESPN Australia, along with the Nine Network/GEM, which held the home rights for the broadcasts.
-Beginning with the 2015 season, MLB Network produces MLB International coverage of the MLB All-Star Game and the World Series.

-Spring training

-The channel also airs live and tape delayed spring training games, simulcasted from one of the team's local TV rightsholder's feed, or if not available, the spring training complex's internal scoreboard video feed with the team's radio network audio.
-These games are also subject to local blackouts.
+However, starting with the 2022 postseason, MLB Network returned the English-language rights to these games to Fox, and then took the Spanish-language rights to whichever postseason series are carried by TBS instead (replacing CNN en Español).
+In 2024, MLB sub-licensed these Spanish-language rights to TelevisaUnivision.

+In 2025, due to the rain delay of the Mariners-Tigers game, MLB Network simulcast that game in English to allow FS1 to air Blue Jays-Yankees on time to maximize availability.
+Mariners-Tigers was also shown on FS2.

-Other games
+Non-MLB games

-The channel also carries live development league games and occasionally broadcasts live college games.
-In August 2009, they aired youth baseball championships, including the RBI World Series and the Cal Ripken World Series.
-It also airs some games of the Arizona Fall League including the All-Star game and the championship.
+As of 2025, in addition to Major League Baseball coverage, MLB Network also airs minor league, fall league, international, and college baseball and softball games.
+Minor League coverage includes the All-Star Futures Game and the Triple-A National Championship Game.
+Fall league coverage features games from the Arizona Fall League.
+International coverage includes qualifiers for the World Baseball Classic, the Caribbean Series, and the Choque de Gigantes.
+College baseball and softball coverage include the NFCA Division I Leadoff Classic, the MLB Desert Invitational, the Andre Dawson Classic, the Astros Foundation College Classic and the West Coast League.

+Beginning in June 2025, MLB Network began broadcasting Athletes Unlimited Softball League games.

 Fox Saturday Baseball pre-game show

 In 2012, MLB Network took over the pre-game production responsibilities for the MLB on Fox package, producing Baseball Night in America and postseason pre-game shows from Secaucus and on-location.
 The show featured Matt Vasgersian or Greg Amsinger and two analysts from a rotating roster of MLB Network's personalities (Eric Byrnes, Kevin Millar, Dan Plesac, Harold Reynolds, Bill Ripken, or Mitch Williams).
 The show used Fox's graphics and theme songs.

-Fox took back control of the pregame show in 2014 when the "Game of the Week" package was eliminated.
+Fox took back control of the pregame show in 2014 when the Game of the Week package was eliminated.